Akarata/Akarata/README.md

         'I\'m considering myself as a runner. (even tho rarely do it) xd', 'Love gaming',
         'Human.',
-        'If i'm born again i just want to be myself' ],
+        'If i\'m born again i just want to be myself' ],
     }
 ```